-The goal of What Works is to provide snapshots of the most innovative business intelligence and data warehousing implementations in the industry today.
-The case studies included in this volume demonstrate the power of enterprise business intelligence technologies and solutions for industries ranging from banking to pharmaceuticals to online ticket sales.
+What Works case studies are meant to present snapshots of the most innovative BI and DW implementations in the industry today.
+The case studies included in this volume demonstrate the power of enterprise business intelligence technologies and solutions for industries ranging from restaurants to the YMCA.

 LESSONS FROM THE EXPERTS

-What Works also includes articles from leading experts in the services, software, and hardware vendor communities.
-These lessons feature perspectives about enterprise business intelligence best practices and trends.
+Included in this issue of What Works are articles from leading experts in the services, software, and hardware vendor communities.
+These lessons provide perspectives about enterprise business intelligence best practices and trends.

-We hope you enjoy this collection of case studies, best practices, and expert insight that are all focused on enterprise business intelligence.
-We look forward to your comments; if there is anything we can do to make this publication more valuable to you, please let us know.
-Please join me in thanking the companies that have shared their stories and successes, their technology insights, and the lessons they have learned.
+We hope you enjoy this collection of case studies, best practices, and expert insight focused on enterprise business intelligence.
+We look forward to your comments.
+If there is anything we can do to make this publication more valuable to you, please let us know.
+And please join me in thanking the companies that have shared their stories and successes, their technology insights, and the lessons they have learned.

 Editorial Director, What Works in Enterprise Business Intelligence